How do I find my attorney number (aka CPF account number)?

 The fiscal year for both AGC and CPF is July 1 thru June 30.
-On or before July 10 of each year, AIS will generate and send electronically to each attorney who is responsible for an assessment, or who has volunteered to contribute to the Fund, an assessment for the next ensuing fiscal year.
+On or before July 10 of each year, the annual assessment for the new fiscal year, and the reports, will be posted in attorneys AIS accounts.
+At that time, AIS will generate and send an email notification to each attorney who is responsible for an assessment, or who has volunteered to contribute to the Fund.

-If admitted in December, you are assessed the full amount on January 1, and invoiced again on or before July 10 for the following fiscal year.
+If admitted in December, you are assessed first on January 1, and assessed again on or before July 10 for the following fiscal year.